Start Your Oboe Journey with a Free Lesson

 What's the best age to start oboe lessons?

 The best age for a child to start oboe lessons is typically between 8 and 10, but it largely depends on the child’s individual development and interest in learning the instrument.
-Additionally, the child should be able to hold and move their fingers on the clarinet for at least 15 to 20 minutes.
-Given the nature of playing the clarinet, it’s important that the child can breathe comfortably without any difficulties.
+Additionally, the child should be able to hold and move their fingers on the oboe for at least 15 to 20 minutes.
+Given the nature of playing the oboe, it’s important that the child can breathe comfortably without any difficulties.

 What type of oboe should I buy?